-The MMI Audit Committee reviewed a documented assessment prepared by management, including key assumptions, of the going concern status of the company and made a recommendation to the board in accordance with this assessment.
+The MMI Audit Committee reviewed a documented assessment prepared by management, including key assumptions, of the going concern status of the company and has made a recommendation to the board in accordance with this assessment.
+The board's statement on the going concern status appears on page 1 of this report.